Our best tips for proper contact lens hygiene

 advice of your eye doctor.

-glasses with you for unexpected situations.
+you for unexpected situations.

 Always be prepared!
 Whether you’re travelling, or just going to and from the office, it’s a good idea to have glasses with you in case you have a contact lens malfunction, or your eyes just need a rest.
 You never know when you may need them.